asheeshtripathi/OpenSAS/README.md

 ```
 python3 server.py
 ```
 This starts the SAS server.
-Now, the frontend can be started to view the GUI
+Now, the frontend can be started to view the GUI.
+Please refer https://github.com/CCI-NextG-Testbed/OpenSAS-dashboard on instructions to start the frontend/GUI

 The CBSDs can access the SAS via the following URL endpoints:
 ```
 https://<IP/hostname>:1443/sas-api/<request>

-Example:
+Examples:

 https://127.0.0.1:1443/sas-api/registration or https://192.168.0.110:1443/sas-api/registration